 Your chiropractor knows exactly how to do this maneuver and can determine if it was successful.

 Success with this procedure depends on whether there are one or more crystals or if there are crystals in one or both ears and patient cooperation.

 Some patients experience nausea while the procedure is being performed and find it difficult to stay in the proper position.
 If there is more than one crystal or if a new crystal finds its way to the semicircular canal or if both ears are affected, this maneuver might need to be repeated several times over a period of several days.

 Your chiropractor can make certain that the head is held in the proper position and that the patient keeps the correct position for a sufficient amount of time so that the maneuver has the best chance of success.

 Done correctly, the Epley maneuver is effective for over 90 percent of all patients.

-With some training, your chiropractor can show you how to do the maneuver at home with the help of another person.
+With some training, your chiropractor can show you how to maneuver at home with the help of another person.

 Research and other studies have found that there are no side effects or adverse reactions to this treatment method.

 Your chiropractor can also offer advice on how to avoid dislodging these crystals so that vertigo or dizziness does not return.